VitoOG/sovereign-engineering-platform/.github/README.md

 ##

-I engineer systems where hardware, software, networks, control logic, data, security, and intelligence operate as one coherent system.
+I Design and Deploy systems where hardware, software, networks, control logic, data, security, and intelligence operate as one coherent system.

 This is not a collection of scripts, and it is not a claim of deployed capability.